vinsworldcom/nppQuickText/README.md

 If the Tag insertion hotkey is used and there is no text before it or no valid expansion for the text before it, the Tag insertion hotkey character is inserted.
-For example, using "Ctrl+Enter" as the key with no valid expansion just inserts a newline (as if Enter key press).
+For example, using "Tab" as the key with no valid expansion just inserts a tab (as if Tab key press).

 Once a Tag is inserted, you can use the Tag insertion hotkey again and again to navigate through the hotspots in the inserted Tag snippet.

-**NOTE:**  Tab can now be used again as the Tag insertion hotkey;
+**NOTE:**  Tab can now be used again as the Tag insertion hotkey.
-           Ctrl+Enter still default.
+           There is no default.

 ## Customization